|

 Developers claim, that the tandem HEAT missiles are capable of

-penetration of 1 100 - 1 200 mm of armor behind explosive reactive
+penetrating 1 100-1 200 mm of rolled homogenous armor behind explosive reactive

 armor.
 It is sufficient to defeat MBTs of